 Go, hack yourself! – Ignite 2019 Edition

 In spring 2019 I have written a post on how you can hack yourself to better understand the Microsoft Tools that help you defend modern attacks.
-Since then, several months and one MS Ignite have been past, in other words: things have changed.
+Since then, several months and one MS Ignite have been passed, in other words: things have changed.

 In this blog post, we are going to take a closer look into the brand new (currently in private preview) Microsoft Security Portal called “Microsoft Threat Protection” – and we will show –based on some hacking activity– what value it adds for you.